-Equity Awards Granted in 2021
+Equity Awards Granted in 2022

-With respect to the 2021 annual equity awards to the named executive officers, the Compensation and Organization Committee reviewed various factors, including the total compensation package of our executives, its focus on pay for performance and its compensation consultant's recommendation to provide a mix of equity-based compensation for 2021.
-The Compensation and Organization Committee determined to continue to grant RSUs, stock options and PSUs to our executive officers.
+With respect to the 2022 annual equity awards to the named executive officers, the Compensation and Organization Committee reviewed various factors, including the total compensation package of our executives, its focus on pay for performance and its compensation consultant's recommendation to provide a mix of equity-based compensation for 2022.
+The Compensation and Organization Committee determined to continue to grant RSUs and PSUs to our executive officers, but no longer to grant stock options.
 The Compensation and Organization Committee believes that this mix emphasizes performance, further aligning with our stockholders' interests, and promotes retention.
+The Compensation and Organization Committee determined that the mix of RSUs and PSUs would be 50% RSUs and 50% PSUs for Mr. Reuvers and 60% RSUs and 40% PSUs for the other named executive officers.

-In February 2021, under our 2016 Equity Incentive Plan (the "2016 Plan"), the Compensation and Organization Committee approved the grant of RSUs, stock options and PSUs (the "2021 PSUs") to our named executive officers, as the long-term incentive component of our compensation program.
-The RSUs, stock options and 2021 PSUs had an effective grant date of February 25, 2021, which was the second trading day following the issuance of our earnings release for the fourth quarter and full year 2020.
+In February 2022, under our 2016 Equity Incentive Plan (the "2016 Plan"), the Compensation and Organization Committee approved the grant of RSUs and PSUs (the "2022 PSUs") to our named executive officers, as the long-term incentive component of our compensation program.
+The RSUs and 2022 PSUs had an effective grant date of February 24, 2022, which was the second trading day following the issuance of our earnings release for the fourth guarter and full year 2021.

-The number of RSUs and stock options, and the target number of 2021 PSUs, granted to our named executive officers in February 2021 were as follows:
+The number of RSUs and the target number of 2022 PSUs granted to our named executive officers in February 2022 were as follows: